bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 ### Problems that aren't

-The code above does have some problems that will show their heads as an application built like this grows.
+The code above does have some problems that will show themselves as an application built like this grows.
 These are not problems for the program as presented but its important to mention them.

 **Asynchronous Event Handlers**

-It's very likely that we are going to need asynchronous code in our event handlers as some point.
+It's very likely that we are going to need asynchronous code in our event handlers at some point.

-The current `eventHandler` can't handle an asynchronous callbacks and its possible that `Yome.render` will be called before the state has actually changed.
-As soon as this behavior is needed it's better to move to a pattern where the render happens as a result of a state change.
+The current `eventHandler` can't handle an asynchronous callbacks and if asynchronous code is used, it's possible that `Yome.render` will be called before the state has actually changed.
+As soon as this type behavior is needed it's better to move to a pattern where the render happens explicitly as the result of a state change.

 **Modularity**